 Making a will is the only way to make sure that the savings and property that you have built up during your lifetime will benefit the people and causes closest to your heart.
 There are several will writing services that you can use as an alternative to a solicitor.
 These may or may not be appropriate for your needs and you should seek advice about which of these best fits your needs.

-AgeUK - the new name for Age Concern and Help the Aged (Making a will - external link) aims to prepare you to make your will and guides you through all the things you may need to document before going to see a solicitor.
+- AgeUK - (Making a will - external link) aims to prepare you to make your will and guides you through all the things you may need to document before going to see a solicitor

 Every day, people throughout the UK are falling victim to scams of one kind or another.
 It could be an unexpected prize draw or lottery win, or a chance to invest in an exciting new money-making or investment programme.
 But remember - if it sounds too good to be true, it probably is.